 The Department required a large automobile dealer operating in South Carolina to refund \$1.3 million in excess finance charges to consumers in FY05 and continued in FY06 for failure to file a Maximum Rate Schedule.
-Refunds and adjustments to consumers totaled \$658,567 in FY11.
+After two fiscal years of below average refund numbers, refunds, credits and adjustments to consumers totaled \$1,323,850 in FY12.

 The Department anticipates continued savings for insurance consumers in addition to the amounts reported above.
 The savings from past fiscal years will continue to benefit consumers until companies come back to the regulators to change rates.
 Effective January 1, 2005, the Advocacy regulatory review program for utilities was transferred to the Office of Regulatory Staff.
 The inability to obtain savings for consumers in FY11 was due to pending, legal challenges to the Department's authority to intervene in certain insurance rate filings.
+FY12 savings of \$1,145,240 stemmed from DCA review of homeowner's insurance filings.

-Debt Collection complaints led the way with complaints received during FY11 at 14.4%.
+Debt Collection, vehicle, and utility complaints round out the top three categories.
 A continuing concern is mortgage fraud and housing-related complaints, following the collapse of the housing market nationwide.

-The Consumer Services Division achieved refunds, credits and adjustments of approximately \$659,000 for consumers in FY11, with the highest amount involving vehicles.
+The Consumer Services Division achieved refunds, credits and adjustments nearing \$1.4 million for consumers in FY12, with the highest amount involving vehicles.
+This marks the first year since FY09 that the Department has reached the \$1 million amount.